brumar/onionizer/README.md

 ## Middlewares composition

 `onionizer.as_decorator` was introduced in the introduction.
-Another way to use onionizer is to wrap a function with a list of middlewares using `onionizer.wrap` :
+Another way to use onionizer is to wrap a function with a list of middleware using `onionizer.wrap` :

 ```python
 import onionizer